 For common technical support questions for your LulzBot® TAZ 3D printer please visit LulzBot.com/support.
 Also, visit Forum.LulzBot.com for support and tips from the LulzBot 3D printer community.
 If you have further questions, e-mail our support team at Support@LulzBot.com.
 Please completely read this manual before contacting for support questions or help.
-The latest version of this information guide is also available at http://download.lulzbot.com.
-You can also find more information including images, videos, and updated versions of this manual in the Support section of LulzBot.com.
+The latest version of this information guide is also available at LulzBot.com/Download.
+You can also find more information including images, videos, and updated versions of this manual at LulzBot.com/Support.